 There are many water cisterns on the fort & carved caves.
 Some caves also have an arched entrance.
 On the upper side of caves, there are some Hero Stones having all four sides are carved.
 The worn-out idols of Lord Ganesha are kept near Hero Stones.

 There is an equestrian idol of Lord Bhairoba in the cave.
-This idol is very good carved painted and is well maintained by the villagers.
+This idol is very well carved painted and is well maintained by the villagers.

 Harishchandragad and Pabargad forts are visible to the south from the top of the fort.

-Adjacent to Ghanchakkar, Muda-Gavaldev is the massive mountain, it is the third highest mountain of Maharashtra.
+Adjacent to Ghanchakkar, Muda-Gavaldev is a massive mountain, it is the third highest mountain of Maharashtra.

 There is a gorge in the middle of Ghanchakkar-Gavaldev; descend in that valley and climb up Gavaldev from the south-west.
 The last stage is a bit slippery so we need to be careful while climbing.